-It makes you wonder: Why are some cryptocurrencies so expensive?
+It makes you wonder: Why is Bitcoin so expensive?
 What is it about cryptocurrencies that see their values soar and dive so rapidly?
-Where does the value of a cryptocurrency come from?
+Where does the value of Bitcoin come from?
 Keep reading to find out.

 Why Do Bitcoins Have Value?

 On February 2, 2018, over $100 billion was wiped from the global value of cryptocurrencies.
 All that money, just gone.
 Worrying sounds from the South Korean and Indian cryptocurrency markets shook crypto-investor confidence prompting an enormous sell-off.
 Cryptocurrency markets are volatile.
 But the number of sudden plunges is a concern for hodlers, new investors, and the strength of cryptocurrencies moving forward.

 Bitcoin’s value derives from supply and demand.
 At least, supply and demand should dictate the price—but the price of Bitcoin is subject to a range of influences that mean it can change without warning.

 Let’s break those influences down a little more.